 JoAnne requested that the happiest and most memorable way to honor her life would be a celebration event.
 So, family and friends are welcome to join us to celebrate JoAnne's life and share your best stories on February 16th, 2022, 4:30PM - 8:30PM at the Springside Inn/Oak and Vine, 6141 W. Lake Rd, Auburn, NY.

 Donations may be made in JoAnne's name to the Upstate Foundation, Inc, (Upstate Cancer Center) 750 East Adams St., CAB326, Syracuse, NY 13210 or to the Matthew House, 43 Metcalf Dr., Auburn, NY 13021

-In closing, as a family we ask that we all consider to live life like Joanne did which was perfectly described by a good friend after JoAnne's passing, "Be a carefree and loving soul; wear some neon, take selfies, give endless hugs, sip on some whiskey, sing Mele Kalikimaka or whatever song comes to mind loud and proud, shout across a store when you see a friend, travel through snowstorms to your local watering hole, throw on red lipstick, and most importantly love your family and friends to no end."To plant a tree in memory of JoAnne Elser, please visit Tribute Store
+In closing, as a family we ask that we all consider to live life like Joanne did which was perfectly described by a good friend after JoAnne's passing, "Be a carefree and loving soul; wear some neon, take selfies, give endless hugs, sip on some whiskey, sing Mele Kalikimaka or whatever song comes to mind loud and proud, shout across a store when you see a friend, travel through snowstorms to your local watering hole, throw on red lipstick, and most importantly love your family and friends to no end."To send flowers to the family or plant a tree in memory of JoAnne Elser, please visit Tribute Store

 who we are: